DaveFreem/DaveFreem.github.io/_posts/2018-10-31-Partner-Googling-with-Izzy.md

 As we were exploring potential paths for our project, we gravitated toward two central themes.
 The first had to do with the effects of the internet preserving our data: how small back-and-forth chats get fixed in our message history, how our children could eventually dig through our middle-school era Facebook posts.
-The second idea revolved around the “limitlessness” of our Google search results, and how we often fail to recognize the very real limits of Google’s records.
+The second idea revolved around the “limitlessness” of our Google search results, and how we often fail to recognize the [very real limits](http://mimionuoha.com/the-library-of-missing-datasets/) of Google’s records.
 At a certain point in our elongated conversation, Izzy tied this to how she turns to her dad for information.
-When it comes to politics especially, he has the weird local knowledge that you can’t find on Google.
-He knows who did what, how so-and-so actually feels about the big local issues, information that you can’t find on their campaign sites and that hasn’t yet made it from the local papers to the top of
-Google’s search results.
+When it comes to politics especially, he hasthe weird local knowledge that you can’t find on Google.
+He knows who did what, how so-and-so actually feels about the big local issues, information that you can’t find on their campaign sites and that hasn’t yet made it from the local papers to the top of Google’s search results.
 We felt like there were some unexplored realms to how we interact with Google as a friend, and how interacting with a friend as our own Google can frame this conversation in a fresh light.

 ##### Googling has become instinctual